Dismiss Modal

 Home care

-Your child’s healthcare provider may prescribe calcium and vitamin D supplements.
+Your child’s doctor may prescribe calcium and vitamin D supplements.
 They may prescribe other medicines or minerals.
 Follow all instructions for giving these.

 General care